Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 Here are the common symptoms you might experience during or after lifting if you are suffering from forearm or wrist pain:

 While addressing the root cause is the best long-term solution, there are several short-term relief methods that can help reduce symptoms temporarily.
-However, these treatments only offer temporary relief and don’t solve the underlying problem.
-Here are their pros and cons:

 The muscle conditions that lead to forearm and wrist pain develop gradually over time.
 Repetitive use of the forearm muscles during exercises like lifting, pulling, or gripping can cause muscle restriction, which makes the muscles tight, shortened, and inelastic.
 This restriction can take months or even years to develop unnoticed.